mack73/azure-alerts-to-teams/README.md

     az deployment group create --resource-group teams-alert-prod --parameters region_name=southcentralus alertEventType=Security default-name=security-advisory --template-file logic-ag-alert.json

-### 4. Edit the Logic App using the designer to specify the Teams Channel
+### 4. Edit the Logic App Using the Designer to Specify the Teams Channel
 The logic app 'post a message to Teams' step needs to be configured with the Teams channel where the message will be posted.
 1. Login to the Azure portal and locate the logic app
 2. Click 'Logic app designer' on the left pane